DevMountain/Journal2020/README.md

 1. Add the Equatable protocol function to the top or bottom of your `Entry.swift` file
 2. Return the result of a comparison between the `lhs` and `rhs` parameters using ObjectIdentifier() or checking the property values on each parameter

-### Black Diamonds

-* Implement the NSCoding protocol on the Entry class
-* Create a Unit test that verifies NSCoding functionality by converting an instance to and from NSData

-### Tests

-Uncomment any relevant tests for this part.
-Verify that required classes are members of the test targets.

-* Verifies Entry memberwise initializer
-* Verifies existence of 'shared' instance
-* Verifies adding entries from EntryController
-* Verifies removing entries from EntryController

 ## Part Two - User Interface

 ### Master List View